In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 Buffalo, New York

-D’Youville College offers a PhD healthcare administration program that prepares graduates for top leadership roles in health administration that require deep knowledge of research, policy, finance, and organizational behavior.
+D’Youville College offers one of the leading PhD healthcare administration programs in the country.
+This program prepares graduates for top leadership roles in health administration.
+These roles demand deep knowledge of healthcare law, research, strategic planning, policy, finance, and organizational behavior.
 The program focuses on didactic learning that transfers not only knowledge but actual skills and job functions needed to succeed at the occupation.
 Admission requirements include possession of a master’s degree with a 3.2 GPA or better.
-In addition, potential students must submit two letters of reference, resume, and statement of purpose.
-Ranked #254 in national universities by U.S. News and World Report, D’Youville University provides an accredited and respected degree.
+Plus, potential students must submit two letters of reference, resume, and statement of purpose.
+Ranked #254 in national universities by U.S. News, D’Youville University provides an accredited and respected degree for aspiring healthcare professionals.

 #25 – Northcentral University